 Day 6: Travel to Seward

-- It is only a 2.5-hour drive from Anchorage to Seward.
+- It is a 2.5-hour drive from Anchorage to Seward.

 - The train from Anchorage to Seward leaves at 6:45 am – yuck!

-After making the 90-minute drive to Seward, you’ll have most of the day to explore the city.
-Spend a few hours at the Alaska SeaLife Center in downtown Seward; you can see a variety of sea creatures including several in rehabilitation or research studies.
+After making the drive from Anchorage to Seward, you’ll have most of the day to explore the city (or all of it if you drove to Seward yesterday).
+In any case, here are some of the top things to do in Seward.
+If you need to narrow it down, I recommend spending a few hours at the Alaska SeaLife Center in downtown Seward; you can see a variety of sea creatures including several in rehabilitation or research studies.

 In the afternoon, head to Exit Glacier, just north of Seward.
 As I mentioned in my post about hiking in Alaska, Exit Glacier has a bunch of hiking trails and it’s easy to get pretty close to Exit Glacier and learn more about how glaciers have shaped the Alaskan terrain.